Ch'od: Fictional character biography

-Ch'od is a Saurid and one of the founding members of the Starjammers.
-Though he can be a fierce combatant, he is usually genial and friendly in social interactions (though his sheer size and lizard-like appearance can be intimidating to those unfamiliar with him or his species).
-Ch'od is accompanied by his small, furry intelligent alien pet Cr'reee, from the planet Lupus.
+Ch'od is a Saurid, a lizard-like alien from the planet Timor (Varanus IV) in the Shi'ar Empire and a founding member of the Starjammers.
+He is often accompanied by Cr'reee, a small furry alien from the planet Lupus.

-Ch'od was born on the planet Timor (Varanus IV), in the Shi'ar Empire.
-He was once a slave on the planet Alsibar, where he met the other original three beings who would become Starjammers, and Corsair lead a rebellion.
-The group ended up operating out of a powerful starship, and gained the membership of Sikorsky, a powerful, insectoid doctor.

 Ch'od first met the X-Men when the Starjammers came to aid them against D'Ken's Imperial Guard.
 He helped save Colossus's life in outer space, and engaged in mock combat with Carol Danvers.
 With the Starjammers, he aided the New Mutants against the Magus.

 Ch'od and Hepzibah sought the "map-rod" holding information on the location of the "Phalkon" power source, which was actually the Phoenix.
 Deathbird's Shi'ar starships attacked the Starhammers.
 The Starjammers went to Earth and met Excalibur, and aided a rebellion against Deathbird on a Shi'ar border world.

 For a time he and his fellow Starjammers were imprisoned and replaced by the Warskrulls, who were attempting to conquer the Shi'ar Empire.
 The Warskrulls impersonated the Starjammers and key members of the Imperial Guard, until the X-Men helped rescue them.

 Ch'od battled Wonder Man and the Vision while escorting the Shi'ar nega-bomb.

 Ch'od has suffered the death of his loyal friend Corsair.
 He also endured Hepzibah's stranding on Earth, although several X-Men have remained with the Starjammers.

-Ch'od experienced the loss of his right hand after trying to prevent the abduction of Lilandra by the Shi'ar Imperial Guard.
-He blames himself for failing to prevent the abduction.
-During the mission to rescue their empress, Ch'od and the Starjammers end up rescuing a team from the Guardians of the Galaxy led by Rocket Raccoon, who turns out to be an old friend of Ch'od and Corsair.
+While trying to rescue Lilandra Neramani from the Imperial Guard, Ch'od loses his right hand and blames himself for failing to save her.
+During the mission to rescue their empress, Ch'od and the Starjammers end up rescuing a team from the Guardians of the Galaxy led by Rocket Raccoon, who is an old friend of Ch'od and Corsair.
 This act however leads to their cover being blown forcing the Starjammers to flee.

 Powers and abilities

-As a member of the Saurid race, Ch'od possesses superhuman strength, durability, and endurance, and possesses both lungs and gills.
+As a member of the Saurid race, Ch'od possesses superhuman strength, durability, and endurance, and is amphibious.

-He is also a superb marksman (with various forms of Shi'ar weaponry), swordsman, and hand-to-hand combatant, having been trained in various forms of combat known in the Shi'ar Galaxy.
+He is also an expert marksman (with various forms of Shi'ar weaponry), swordsman, and hand-to-hand combatant, having been trained in various forms of combat known in the Shi'ar Galaxy.
 He is a highly skilled starship pilot.
 He has carried Shi'ar-manufactured swords, battleaxes, and energy guns as weapons.